 16#.
 Antique Spool Cabinet Accents

-The weathered wood adds a rustic, soulful quality that balances out the shiny plastic of modern technology.
-It’s a statement piece that serves as one of the most unique sewing room ideas for every style & budget.
+The weathered wood adds an soulful quality that balances out the shiny plastic of modern technology.
+This wood is really special because it is old and has a lot of character.
+The weathered wood is a statement piece that serves as one of the unique sewing room ideas, for every style and budget.
+The weathered wood is something that can make a sewing room nice.

 17#.
 Floating Driftwood Shelving Units